joernott/go-ampel/README.md

 GET / delivers a list of available services

-GET /service delivers a list of available services
+GET /service delivers a list of available services POST /service adds a new service.
+A field named "Name" contains the name for the service, The optional field "who" is used in logging who tried to add a service.
+The HTTP- status codes give feedback,. whether the creation succeded or not:
+- 200/OK is returned, if the service has been created successfully
+- 409/Conflict is returned, if the service already exists

 GET /service/$SERVICENAME returns the status of the service $SERVICENAME The HTTP status codes reflect the service status